Pennsylvania Licensure Requirements

 Licensure By Endorsement

-A registered nurse who has graduated from an approved professional nursing education program in the United States or Canada and who obtained licensure in another jurisdiction having passed an examination considered by the Board to be equivalent to the examination required for licensure in this Commonwealth but who does not hold a multistate license in another Compact state may be granted Single state licensure by endorsement.
+A practical nurse who has graduated from an approved practical nursing education program in the United States or Canada that is equivalent to a PA practical nursing program and who obtained LPN licensure in another jurisdiction having passed an examination considered by the Board to be equivalent to the examination required for licensure in this Commonwealth but who does not hold a multistate license in another Compact state may be granted single state licensure by endorsement.

 Licensure via Act 41

-Act 41 grants all boards and commissions within the Commonwealth the authority to endorse licensees from other states, territories or jurisdictions (with substantially equivalent licensing requirements) who are active, in good standing and without discipline against their license or criminal conviction but do not hold a multistate license in another Compact state.
+Act 41 grants all boards and commissions within the Commonwealth the authority to endorse licensees from other states, territories or jurisdictions (with substantially equivalent licensing requirements) who are active, in good standing, have practice under that license for no less than 3,600 hours in the five year preceding application, without discipline against their license and no criminal conviction that consititutes grounds for refusal of a license.

 Multistate Licensure

-Multistate license holders whose principal state of residence is not Pennsylvania may practice in the Commonwealth without additional licensure.
-If your principal place of residence is Pennsylvania, you can apply for a multistate license.
+Multistate license holders whose principal state of residence is not Pennsylvania may practice in the Commonwealth without a PA-issued LPN license.
+If principal place of residence is Pennsylvania, apply for a multistate license. here.